SeanMcP/talks/think-outside-the-bots/README.md

   - "Chasing the latest and greatest advances in AI for their own sake is one of the most frequent pathways to failure."
 (14)
   - "...select AI projects that are both a good fit for the technology and that solve a real problem for their intended user."
 (14)
   - "No matter how impressive a new technology may appear, ultimately any technology—even AI—is simply a tool to be wielded rather than an end in and of itself."
 (14)
+- _The Design of Everyday Things_ by Don Norman
+  - "An affordance is a relationship between the properties of an object and the capabilities of the [person] that determine just how the object could possibly be used."
+11
+  - "An affordance is not a property.
+An affordance is a relationshi.
+Whether an affordance exists depends upon the properties of both the object and the [person]."
+11